martbetz/martbetz.github.io/_posts/2023-01-27-wheres-boggy.md

 layout: post
 ---

-boggys.com is sadly no more (or so it appears).
-The site was host to a plethora of vintage lens manuals (among many other wonderful things), all made readily available as a valuable public resource.
+boggys.com is sadly no more (or so it appears) — the site was host to a plethora of vintage lens manuals (among many other wonderful things), all made readily available as a valuable public resource.
 It's loss is nothing short of catastrophic.

 <center><b>*** This post is currently under contruction ****</b></center>